Skip to content

 Johana Rocio, Fajardo (Almansa)

-Advanced Heart Failure & Transplant Nurse Practitioner, Duke University Hospital
+Advanced Heart Failure Nurse Practitioner

 As a doctor of nursing practice with a specialty in heart failure, transplant and mechanical support, my research is focused on improving patient outcomes through the development and implementation of best practices for the care of advanced heart failure patients.
 My clinical activities are centered on reducing healthcare inequities and improving Health Related Quality of Life (HRQoL) throughout the disease trajectory by optimizing interdisciplinary management and transitional care.
 Additionally, I have worked on database creation for both clinical and academic purposes as well as leveraging information technology to promote clinical practice standardization, minimize medical errors, and reduce cost of care.